randomMatrix77/ui_copycat/design_document.md

 ### Iterative Memory (Refine Mode)

-If a QA feedback payload (`feedback_loop.txt`) exists from a previous iteration, the agent shifts from "Creator" to a "Senior Developer addressing a PR."
+If a QA feedback payload (`feedback_loop.txt`) exists from a previous iteration, the agent shifts from "Creator" to a "developer addressing a PR."
 It retains REPL access, allowing it to autonomously debug why it failed by re-querying the original assets before rewriting the code.

 ## 4. Evaluation Mechanism

-Without a rigorous critique, generation loops spiral.
 This system enforces an Actor-Critic Pipeline built on Test Symmetry, meaning the evaluation strictly mirrors the state machine observed during extraction.

 ### What Is Measured